PatrickHup/RadToF/README.md

 4. Use hot air gun, set to 395 °C, to carefully melt solder paste.
 5. Verify functionality of MCU by trying to program it.

-Radar soldering:
+#### Radar soldering:

 1. Do not apply solder paste
 2. Place on 150 °C pre heated hot plate
 3. Heat with heat gun set to 395 °C till soldered

-NOTE: if radar soldered unevenly, remove solder paste on pads and radar and re-ball with stencil
+NOTE: if radar soldered unevenly, remove solder paste and on pads and on radar then re-ball radar with stencil

-ToF sensor:
+#### ToF sensor:

 WARNING: high temperature might damage plastic housing